mbrochh/django-react-primer/README.md

 because we don't know how many other elements would be affected by this (and where to see those elements on the page).

-A gigantic styleguide-view that contains every single element that is ever used in the project would be a solution for this, but especially when facing tight budgets or deadlines, developers tend to skip maintaining that styleguide.
+A gigantic style-guide-view that contains every single element that is ever used in the project would be a solution for this, but especially when facing tight budgets or deadlines, developers tend to skip maintaining that style-guide.
 Maintenance of that file can also become very tricky because often a certain partial can look very different depending on the data given to it.
-This means you would have to include several versions of that partial into the styleguide-view.
+This means you would have to include several versions of that partial into the style-guide-view.

 Sometimes, creating fixtures of data just to include a given partial can be so tricky that nobody bothers even to try it (i.e. when the partial needs